erdnaxeli/clip/docs/contributing.md

 # Contributing

-Feel free to contribute to **Clip**.
+Feel free to contribute to **Clip**!

 If you spot a bug, you can [open a pull request](https://github.com/erdnaxeli/clip/pulls) to fix it.
-If you want to contribute but are not sure about how to do it, just [open an issue](https://github.com/erdnaxeli/clip/issues) to talk discuss about it.
+If you are not sure how to do it, just [open an issue](https://github.com/erdnaxeli/clip/issues) to discuss about it.

 Here are some tips to develop on **Clip**, assuming you have already cloned the repository.